VaradhaAjith/Task-2-Phising-Email/README.md

 2.Unprofessional request: Asking for a security deposit

-3.Suspicious link: Redirects to .ru domain
+3.Suspicious link: Redirects to .ru domain(malicious)

 4.Urgency: Confirm your appointment now